 International students on F-1 and J-1 visas are required to maintain valid visa status throughout their stay at Fuller Seminary.
 To do so they must comply with all federal regulations pertaining to their visa status including, but not limited to, registering for a full course load each academic quarter.
-At this time, the J-1 visa is available for study at the Pasadena campus and F-1 visa is available for study at the Pasadena and Houston campuses and can be issued to students beginning their studies all quarters, in line with the program start term.
+At this time, the J-1 visa is available for study at the Pasadena campus in select programs or cohorts and F-1 visa is available for study at the Pasadena and Houston campuses in select programs and cohorts and can be issued to students beginning their studies all quarters, in line with the relevant program or cohort start term.

-Fuller Seminary considers any student who is not a citizen or legal permanent resident of the United States and studying at Fuller with a non-immigrant visa to be an "international student".
-Fuller Seminary is a SEVIS approved school, authorized by the Department of Homeland Security to issue certificate of eligibility documents for the F-1 student visa (I-20) and the J-1 Exchange Visitor visa (DS-2019).
+Fuller Seminary considers any student who is not a citizen or legal permanent resident of the United States and studying at Fuller with a non-immigrant visa to be an "international student."
+Fuller Seminary is a SEVP-certified school authorized by the Department of Homeland Security to issue certificates of eligibility documents for the F-1 student visa (I-20).
+Fuller Seminary is also a sponsor of the Exchange Visitor Program authorized by the Department of State to issue certificates of eligibility documents for the J-1 Exchange Visitor visa (DS-2019).